Chris44442/de10nano/README.md

 If you want to use this tool on other boards, you might need to change the line `char rbf_file [32] = "sdcard/fpga.rbf";` and also `  uint8_t  cdratio      = 0x3;` in the `main.c`.
 It might also be necessary to set a different target for cross compilation, e.g. `CROSS_COMPILE = arm-linux-gnueabihf-` in the `makefile`.

 ## Build Buildroot

+Understanding how to create an SD card that the HPS can boot Linux from scratch, can be quite daunting, especially for beginners.
+This Chapter

 These instructions show how to build an SD card with the mainline Linux Kernel, U-Boot, and the Buildroot root file system.